Wikia/Mike/mycroft_holmes/sources/README.md

 `kind` key defines the name of Mike's source that will be set up using specified settings (e.g. JIRA credentials).
 `name` is the name under which it will be available for feature's metrics.

+Values defined in `sources` section are passed to the constructor of a source class that extends `SourceBase`.

 ```yaml
 metrics:
   # Jira